Texas A&M University Corps of Cadets: Class system

 As a member of the Corps, a cadet climbs through four classes of seniority.
 The current Corps of Cadets uniform is unique among military schools, bearing a close resemblance to the US Army uniforms from after World War I to World War II known as Pinks and greens.
 There are slight differences in the uniform worn by each class year, noted below, including the Senior Boots, calf-skin riding boots harkening back to the US Army cavalry officer's uniform of World War I. All cadets wear the same basic Corps uniform regardless of service affiliation.

 Freshmen

-Freshman cadets are called "fish".
-The first year, the "fish year" is analogous to the experiences of the Rooks at Norwich University, Knobs at The Citadel, Rats of the Virginia Tech Corps of Cadets, Rats at the Virginia Military Institute, Frogs at University of North Georgia, Doolies at the United States Air Force Academy, or Plebes at any of the other U.S. Federal Service Academies.
+Freshman cadets are called fish.
+The first year, is analogous to the experiences of the Rooks at Norwich University, Knobs at The Citadel, Rats of the Virginia Tech Corps of Cadets and the Virginia Military Institute, Frogs at University of North Georgia, Doolies at the United States Air Force Academy, or Plebes at any of the other U.S. Federal Service Academies.

-A fish is easily recognized by the fact that the garrison cap (a.k.a. bider) is plain and not embellished with any braid, or by the black cotton belt.
-The freshman bider is worn with a deep tuck in the back, which forms a "peak" reminiscent of a fish tail, and first-semester freshmen wear brass "A.M.U." devices on their lapels, rather than the Corps insignia or band lyre worn by upperclassmen.
-Freshmen and sophomores are also required to wear metal taps on the heels of their shoes; this facilitates marching in step.
-In addition, male fish must maintain an extremely short hairstyle known colloquially as a "fish cut".

-Corps "fish" are not known by their first name and the term "fish" is applied instead.
-In this use, the word "fish" is always written in lowercase letters.
-Thus, John Smith would become "fish Smith."
-A freshman whose last name is not known to the speaker is referred to by the generic name "fish Jones."
-Corps freshmen introduce themselves to upperclassmen cadets by a formalized procedure known as "Whipping Out," wherein the fish bends his or her arm at the elbow, slaps it against the side of the torso, grasps the upperclassman's hand, and proceeds to recite the prescribed whip-out dialogue (example below).